and he shall strengthen thine heart;

 See Full Calendar...

-Bryce and Amanda Schauer and her mom Debbie, who is beginning treatment for cancer.
+Bryce and Amanda Schauer and her mom Debbie, who is continuing treatment for cancer.